wold5/avater-manual/manual_en.md

 - **Copy this cell** copies the pointed to (single) cell's content to the clipboard as raw text.
 For advanced export features, see the [exporting section](#exporting).

+- **Copy row Media to file**
+Exports the row's media to a file.
+Opens a destination directory selector.

+- **Copy row Media to clipboard HTML (experimental)** Experimental export of the media to the clipboard, in HTML format.
+Support tends to be spotty:

+	- HTML images (screenshots) are accepted by most applications, including MS Office, but few image editors
+	- SVG drawing support (embedded in HTML) is rarer, mainly LibreOffice and Thunderbird.

+A future version will export bitmaps for increased compatibility, likely impacting image quality and size (foremost).

 - **Copy selected row(s)**: short-cut for copy to clipboard.
 Follows the GUI sorting mode; for advanced export features, see the [exporting section](#exporting).

 - **Selecting text segments** If wanting to select text segments within a highlight/note, double click that cell to access the text.
 (Note: rich text formatting is to be implemented)